 Today's post is pretty much as basic as it gets but such a vital skill to have in the kitchen, in my opinion.
 Because one of my pet peeves is overcooked hard-boiled eggs - you know, the ones that have the ugly green-grey ring around the yolk when you slice them in half and a rubbery texture?

 We tend to eat a LOT of eggs around here and there is often a bowl of hard-boiled eggs in the fridge for a quick, easy breakfast or lunch or snack.
 They are so easy to chop up and throw into salads for some extra protein.

-Last week when we were in Yosemite, I packed a picnic lunch with egg-salad and made sandwiches that were gone faster than you can say “Yogi Bear”.
-And when we were doing a Whole30 last year, Paul liked taking them to work for a breakfast on the go.
+If you are interested in other kitchen tutorials I have posted you might want to check out how to make roasted garlic or how to make roasted red peppers.
 Here are some unnecessary pictures walking you through the process of how to make perfect hard boiled eggs.